Dzoiver/FF8CSR/README.md

 https://drive.google.com/drive/folders/1gXE7-JENazgafJKHgSnw5b9-RHIWgPBy?usp=sharing

 ## Installation:
-Make a back up of your original files if you want to quickly swap to original later.
+Make a back up of your original files if you want to quickly swap to original later.<br />
-Copy and paste the 3 files into your game data folder.
+Copy and paste the 3 files into your game data folder.<br />
-French path: "FINAL FANTASY VIII/Data/lang-en"
+French path: "FINAL FANTASY VIII/Data/lang-en" <br />
-English path: "FINAL FANTASY VIII/Data/lang-fr"
+English path: "FINAL FANTASY VIII/Data/lang-fr"<br />

 ## How to remove the mod:
 Verify the game cache in the game's proprerties in steam, or replace the files with original backup ones